A desk of someone who manages payroll

 How To Easily And Effectively Manage Payroll For Your Business

 Your business is unique to you, your location, and your team members.
-While no two businesses are the same, there is one universal truth that ties them all together: They must manage payroll in one way or another, either on their own with tools and software or with outside help.
+While no two businesses are the same, there is one universal truth that ties them all together: They must manage payroll, either on their own with tools and software or with outside help.

 Whether you’re in charge of a small or large business, have one employee or 100, calculating employee paychecks and managing payroll correctly is one of the most important things you can do to keep your company on the road to success.